Motion vs Reclaim vs Clockwise: AI Calendar Assistant Showdown 2025

 Reclaim AI review: best value for focus time

-Pricing: Free (basic), £10/month (Pro)
+Pricing: Free (basic), £10 per month (Pro)

 Reclaim focuses on defending focus time and automating recurring scheduling.
-It feels less like a task manager and more like a calendar manager.

 Reclaim's killer feature: habits